-Out of all the preschool TV shows that are released year after year, how can you choose the best one?
+Out of all the TV shows that are released year after year, how can you choose the best TV shows for preschoolers?
 You want a show that will not only entertain but also educate your fast developing little one.

 Watching television isn’t simply an aimless pastime for young kids.
 Television has the power to mould and influence a child’s identity, behaviour, health habits, and school performance, says a study by the American Academy of Pediatrics,